 Finally, this brings us to Hillary Clinton.
 Between the Benghazi scandal, the email scandal, the health cover up and the rigging of the Democrat primary, we have never had a major party nominee who was so obviously involved in criminal activity.
 Her policy mix is bad enough, including her lack of seriousness in regards to approaching the debt of her predecessor, combined with her heinous remarks on foreign policy and civil liberties.
 This all being said, the major case against Hillary Clinton is not a policy based case.
 To be frank, all three candidates who are on the ballot in all fifty states are horrible on policy.
 The case against Hillary Clinton comes down to basic personal morality and what type of a person you want to be.
 If you are the type of person who is willing to overlook when people you support commit crimes simply so you can defeat the “evil other side”, vote for Hillary Clinton.
 If you are the type of person who thinks it’s okay to harass rape victims, has no questions about the string of mysterious killings surrounding Hillary Clinton and thinks it’s okay to run guns to terrorists in Syria in violation of international law, Hillary is your candidate.
 If you are the type of person who expects your leaders to handle sensitive documents with extreme carelessness and put themselves above the law, Hillary is your candidate.
 If you are the type of person who thinks it is okay to rig elections so the establishment wins Hillary is your candidate.
 I cannot imagine a more personally deplorable decision a person could make with their vote than to cast it for Hillary Clinton.
 To do so is to scream out to the world “morality and decency does not matter to me!”.

 In an election cycle where all three of the candidates who are on the ballot in every state are unacceptable, most of us are resigned to either voting for the lesser of evils or writing in a candidate.
 Write in candidates tend to be considered a throw away vote, yet a vote for any of the major party candidates moves the ball in the wrong direction for the liberty movement.
-Because of this, due to his consistent track record of principled advocacy for libertarian ideas, The Liberty Conservative has chosen to endorse writing in Ron Paul for President this November.
+Because of this, due to his consistent track record of principled advocacy for libertarian ideas, I have chosen to endorse writing in Ron Paul for President this November.
 Dr Paul represents the sort of liberty movement which all activists should strive towards creating; one which embraces high moral character and casts these decisions surrounding policy as moral decisions which deserve to be viewed through the prism of the non aggression principle and protection of property rights.
 Dr Paul rejects the libertinism of many in the Johnson/Weld camp while also rejecting the big government statism of Trump and Clinton.
 His is a shining example which all liberty activists should strive to follow, and the way he ran his 2008 and 2012 presidential campaigns is currently the best example of how to run a libertarian campaign that attracts national attention.

 We wish we could suggest a candidate who is actually running for president, but in the absence of a decent one the best option is to send a message with your vote as to the exact kind of person you want to support.
 Choose principle on November 8th and send a message to the libertarian establishment as well as the DC machine about the kind of person it is going to take to draw your support.
 Write in Ron Paul for president, and together we will send a message that is loud and clear to millions of people across this country.